Best Outdoor WiFi Repeater Choices

 So if you’re not trying to cover a big area outdoors you could try something like this instead and just put it indoors at the window.
 It’s an easier solution than dealing with an outdoors CPE.

 A good choice for this is also to use a directional antenna for this.
-You can see our antenna reviews for suggestions but most wireless routers and repeaters come with omni-directional antennas.
+Most wireless routers and repeaters come with omni-directional antennas.
 For general use, this is exactly what you want.
 The source to cover a wide area but if you have something more specific in mind (I’m assuming you do when you want an outdoor WiFi extender) you might also consider using a directional antenna on your receiving devices.
 So the laptop or desktop has an easier time reaching the original source.

 You can even combine the two and use an indoors device (router or repeater) and attach it to an outdoors antenna.
 That way your device can be safely kept indoors but the antenna can go out through the window or something and send the connection towards your location.
 There are outdoors omni-directional options but they’re not commonly used and unlikely to be strong enough if you’re trying to reach further away in an outdoors area.